PlaidCloud/website/content/en/docs/reference/setup-tools/kubeadm/generated/kubeadm_init.md

-kubelet-finalize             Updates settings relevant to the kubelet after TLS bootstrap /experimental-cert-rotation  Enable kubelet client certificate rotation addon                        Install required addons for passing conformance tests /coredns                     Install the CoreDNS addon to a Kubernetes cluster /kube-proxy                  Install the kube-proxy addon to a Kubernetes cluster
+kubelet-finalize             Updates settings relevant to the kubelet after TLS bootstrap /experimental-cert-rotation  Enable kubelet client certificate rotation addon                        Install required addons for passing conformance tests /coredns                     Install the CoreDNS addon to a PlaidCloud cluster /kube-proxy                  Install the kube-proxy addon to a PlaidCloud cluster
 ```